-WHAT DOES THE HEAT EXCHANGE BY CONDUCTION DEPEND ON?
+WHAT DOES HEAT TRANSFER BY CONDUCTION DEPEND ON?

 Q = K x S x ∆T / s

-This means that the greater the difference of temperature is, the more relevant the heat quantity is, the greater the heat exchange surface is, the smaller the thickness of this surface is, the higher the coefficient of transmission or thermal conductivity is.
-The coefficient of thermal conductivity K depends on the type of the materials, on their shape and fouling.
+This means that more heat will be transferred if the greater the temperature difference, the larger the heat exchange surface, the smaller its thickness, and the higher the transmission coefficient or thermal conductivity.
+The latter (K) depends on the type of material, shape and fouling.